AP-Skill-Development-Corporation/Python-FDP-TEAM-2-1/README.md

 #### Day3 Covered Concepts

-- Explanation of example programss on Conditional Statements and Iterations
+- Explanation of example programs on Conditional Statements and Iterations
 - Functions
   - Inbuilt Functions